-Although I dedicate this letter to Katy B.* who has begun a dangerous journey, please come along, all of you, for none of us knows at what point ours will end.
+Although I dedicate this letter to Katy B.* who has begun the dangerous journey through breast cancer, please come along, all of you, for none of us knows at what point ours will end.
 Let’s all pray we arrive slathered with God’s lavish grace.

 Two Guys who ran and won